 Jonathan A. Malen, PhD, Carnegie Mellon University

 In collaboration with Alan McGaughey (Professor of Mechanical Engineering at CMU), I am coadvising a PhD. student in MechE named Shubhaditya Majumdar, to study jointly make experimental measurements and computational predictions of SAM thermal conductance.
-Several other students, Keith Regner, Zonghui Su, and Wee-Liat Ong have made minor contributions to the experimental setup.
-In developing experiments to measure the thermal conductance of SAMs our focus has been to create junctions that could be readily simulated and had novelty relative to what has already been measured.
-We decided that Au-alkanethiol-Au junctions made the most sense since they can eventually be modeled using well known molecular dynamics potentials and their electronic properties have been extensively studied.
+Other students have also benefited from the ACS-PRF-DNI funds including Keith Regner, Zonghui Su, and Wee-Liat Ong, whom have made minor contributions to the experimental setup.
+The award has given me a unique ability to measure the thermal conductance of SAMs.
+Our focus has been to create junctions that could be readily simulated and had novelty relative to what has already been measured.
+We decided that metal-alkanethiol-metal junctions made the most sense since they can be modeled using well known molecular dynamics potentials and their electronic properties have been extensively studied.

-We have used the frequency domain thermoreflectance technique to measure Au-alkanethiol-Au SAM junctions formed using a unique transfer printing technique.
-Initially we templated Au films to create very flat surfaces to grow the SAMs on top of.
-To do so, we sputtered 500 nm of Au onto a Si wafer, then epoxied a tab wafer on top of the Au.
-After the epoxy hardened we pulled off the tab wafer, which picked up the Au layer, such that the exposed surface had sub-nm roughness as templated by the Si wafer.
-We formed decanedithiol and decanemonothiol SAMs on this layer from both ethanol and toluene solvents based on literature preps.
-These SAMs were then characterized by ellipsometry to confirm the presence of a single monolayer.
+We have used the frequency domain thermoreflectance technique to measure metal-SAM-metal junctions formed using a unique transfer printing technique.
+Initially we templated metal (Au, Pt, Pd) films to create very flat surfaces to grow the SAMs on top of.
+To do so, we sputtered 500 nm of Au, Pt, or Pd onto a Si wafer, then epoxied a tab wafer on top of the metal.
+After the epoxy hardened we pulled off the tab wafer, which picked up the metal, such that the exposed surface had sub-nm roughness as templated by the Si wafer.
+We formed decanedithiol [SH(CH2)10SH] and dodecanemonothiol [CH3(CH2)11SH] SAMs on this layer from both ethanol and toluene solvents based on literature preps.
 To probe heat transport through a SAM junction it is necessary to apply a top contact.
 Electronic measurements have shown that forming a top contact by physical vapor deposition destroys the SAM.
-We have used the transfer printing process, pioneered by John Rogers lab and used for similar measruments by Losego et al. to transfer a 100nm Au top contact to the SAM.
-The final sample is (100nm Au top contact)-(decanethiol SAM)-(500nm Au bottom contact)-(Epoxy).
-A schematic of the Au-Alkanedithiol-Au SAM junction is shown in Figure 1.
-Photographs of the actual transfer prints are shown in Figure 3 under the plot, where we are showing Au-SAM-Au and Au-SAM-GaAs junctions for comparison.
+We have used the transfer printing process, pioneered by John Rogers lab and used for similar measruments by Losego et al. to transfer a 100nm Au top contact to the SAM .
+The final sample is (100nm metal top contact)-(decanethiol SAM)-(500nm metal bottom contact)-(Epoxy).

 The SAM junction was measured using an optical technique called frequency domain thermoreflectance.
-The FDTR technique, shown in Figure 2, employs two continuous wave lasers to heat the sample and measure its thermal response to identify the unknown SAM thermal conductance.
-A 488 nm laser ("the pump") is intensity-modulated by an electro-optic modulator and periodically heats the gold surface while the 532 nm laser ("the probe") continuously monitors the resultant thermal response through the thermo-reflectance of the gold layer.
-A set of frequency-dependent phase data, related to the thermal properties of the sample are fit by a thermal conduction model to determine the unknown SAM thermal conductance 5.
+The FDTR technique employs two continuous wave lasers to heat the sample and measure its thermal response to identify the unknown SAM thermal conductance.
+A 488 nm laser (“the pump”) is intensity-modulated by an electro-optic modulator and periodically heats the gold surface while the 532 nm laser (“the probe”) continuously monitors the resultant thermal response through the thermoreflectance of the gold layer.
+The pump is modulated sinusoidally from 100 kHz to 10 MHz.
+The resulting probe signal is measured using a radio frequency lock-in amplifier, producing a set of frequency-dependent phase data, related to the thermal properties of the sample.
+These data are fit by a thermal conduction model to determine the unknown SAM thermal conductance .

-Our results to date are shown in Figure 3 and indicate that the Au-SAM-Au junction has G of similar magnitude to asymmetric junctions measured before which have G = 25-60 MW/m2-K. Three preliminary conclusions are:
+Our results to date are shown in the TOC image and indicate that all of the metal-SAM-metal junctions have G of similar magnitude to SAM junctions measured before which have G = 25-60 MW/m2-K [1, 2].
+Three preliminary conclusions are:

-(1) G of symmetric SAM is strongly influenced by the head group.
-The decendithiol (C10H22S2), which makes covalent thiol bonds with both electrodes, has a much higher overall G than the decanemonothiol (C10H22S2), which makes a Van der Waals bond with the electrode on one side.
-This result agrees with Losego et al. 2
+(1) G of SAM junctions is strongly influenced by the head group.
+The decanedithiol, which makes covalent thiol bonds with both electrodes, has a much higher overall G than the dodecanemonothiol, which makes a Van der Waals bond with the electrode on one side.
+This result agrees with Losego et al.